Rational maps $H$ for which $K(tH)$ has transcendence degree 2 over $K$: Introduction

-In section 2, we give a structure formula for rational maps $H \in K(x)^m$, for which $\trdeg_K K(tH) \le 2$, where $t$ is another indeterminate.
-The case where $K = \C$ and $H$ is a homogeneous polynomial map was proved in \cite[Th.~2.1]{MR2179727}, using a theorem for algebraically closed fields which is due to Bertini, namely Theorem 37 of \cite[\S~3.3]{MR1770638}.
+In Section 2, we provide a structure formula for rational maps $H \in K(x)^m$, for which $\trdeg_K K(tH) \le 2$, where $t$ is another indeterminate.
+The case where $K = \C$ and $H$ is a homogeneous polynomial map was proved in \cite[Th.~2.1]{MR2179727}, using a reducibility theorem for algebraically closed fields, namely the Bertini-Krull theorem (see Theorem 37 of \cite[\S~3.3]{MR1770638}).

-We remove the condition that $K$ is algebraically closed by using a result which is valid for any $K$, namely theorem \ref{luroth} below.
-The case where $K$ is algebraically closed of this theorem can also be obtained from Theorem 37 of \cite[\S~3.3]{MR1770638}.
+We remove the condition that $K$ is algebraically closed by using Theorem \ref{luroth}, which is valid for any $K$.
+The case where $K$ is algebraically closed of Theorem \ref{luroth} can also be obtained from the Bertini-Krull theorem.